-As of December 31, 2018, we had approximately 365 employees.
+As of December 31, 2019, we had approximately 355 full-time equivalent employees.
 None of our employees are represented by any collective bargaining unit or are parties to a collective bargaining agreement.
 We believe that our relations with our employees are good.